By-Laws

 1. Membership in FWAPL shall be open to all “Land Professionals.”
 A Land Professional is any person who, regardless of title, is primarily engaged in “Landwork.”
 Oil and gas title attorneys that are engaged in Landwork may also be considered Land Professionals.
 The term Land Professional may hereinafter be used interchangeably with “Landman,” and these terms shall refer to both men and women.
 Landwork shall include the actual performance or supervision of any one or more of the following functions:

-1. Negotiating for the acquisition or divestiture of mineral rights;
+a.
+Negotiating for the acquisition or divestiture of mineral rights;

-2. Negotiating business agreements for the exploration or development of minerals;
+b.
+Negotiating business agreements for the exploration or development of minerals;

-3. Determining ownership in minerals;
+c.
+Determining ownership in minerals;

-4. Reviewing status of title, curing title defects, and otherwise reducing the title risk associated with ownership in minerals, including division order and lease analyst functions;
+d.
+Reviewing status of title, curing title defects, and otherwise reducing the title risk associated with ownership in minerals, including division order and lease analyst functions;

-5. Managing, in a non-clerical manner, rights and/or obligations derived from ownership of interests in minerals; or
+e.
+Managing, in a non-clerical manner, rights and/or obligations derived from ownership of interests in minerals; or

-6. Unitizing or pooling of interests in minerals.
+f.
+Unitizing or pooling of interests in minerals.

 2. Membership in FWAPL shall consist of the following classifications:

-1. ACTIVE MEMBERSHIP in FWAPL shall be available to those Land Professionals who currently are, and have been for the two (2) years immediately preceding the submission of the application for Active Membership status, principally engaged in Landwork.
+a.
+ACTIVE MEMBERSHIP in FWAPL shall be available to those Land Professionals who currently are, and have been for the two (2) years immediately preceding the submission of the application for Active Membership status, principally engaged in Landwork.
 Active Membership in FWAPL entitles a member to vote in elections, vote on other FWAPL business, and sponsor membership applications.
-Active Members may also chair a committee or serve as an Officer or Director if they satisfy the additional eligibility requirements, if any, as may be prescribed herein.
-Applications for Active Membership require the sponsorship of two Active Members in good standing with FWAPL.
+Active Members may also chair a committee or

-2. ASSOCIATE MEMBERSHIP shall be available to all Land Professionals that do not otherwise meet the eligibility requirements for Active Membership and to those persons who are directly, primarily, and regularly engaged in performing services in the oil and gas industry.
+b.
+ASSOCIATE MEMBERSHIP shall be available to all Land Professionals that do not otherwise meet the eligibility requirements for Active Membership and to those persons who are directly, primarily, and regularly engaged in performing services in the oil and gas industry.

-3. HONORARY MEMBERSHIP may be conferred by the Executive Committee on those persons who have rendered service to the industry which, at the discretion of the Executive Committee, entitles such person to an Honorary Membership designation.
+c.
+HONORARY MEMBERSHIP may be conferred by the Executive Committee on those persons who have rendered service to the industry which, at the discretion of the Executive Committee, entitles such person to an Honorary Membership designation.
 Honorary Membership is an honorary title only and shall not confer the privileges of voting, chairing a committee, or serving as an Officer or Director.
 Honorary Members shall not be required to pay membership dues.

-4. RETIRED LIFE MEMBERSHIP may be conferred, upon application to and approval by the Executive Committee, on any Active Member who is at least 55 years of age, has at least 25 years active experience in Landwork, is fully retired from Landwork, and has been an Active Member for the five (5) years immediately preceding the submission of the application for Retired Life Membership status.
+d.
+RETIRED LIFE MEMBERSHIP may be conferred, upon application to and approval by the Executive Committee, on any Active Member who is at least 55 years of age, has at least 25 years active experience in Landwork, is fully retired from Landwork, and has been an Active Member for the five (5) years immediately preceding the submission of the application for Retired Life Membership status.
 Retired Life Members will pay a reduced amount of dues being $25.00 and shall receive all FWAPL publications.

 ARTICLE V — MEMBERS’ ETHICS & STANDARDS OF PRACTICE